jordan-d-patterson/portfolio/BeginningToReadTheFathers_list.md

 | 43 | Late 6th century | Gregory the Great | Pastoral Care | First/Revised | null |
 | 44 | Before c.630 | Maximus the Confessor | Four Centuries on Charity | First/Revised | null |
 | 45 | c.730 | John Damascene | On the Orthodox Faith | First/Revised | null |

+*Unbracketed dates are derived from Ramsey's book, bracketed dates have been supplied from other sources.
+All are approximate.